Ana Mercedes Hoyos: Career

 In 1992, Hoyos was invited by the Japan Foundation to participate in a cultural exchange program for artists.
 The following year, works from her collection on Palenque were exhibited at the Yoshii Gallery in New York City.
+Her works were exhibited by Louis Stern Fine Arts in 1996 and 1998; the 1996 show was featured in the Los Angeles Times.
 President Bill Clinton invited her to participate in the conference on "Culture and Diplomacy" held at the White House in 2000.
 That same year, she was given an Honoris Causa master's degree in visual arts from the University of Antioquia of Medellín.
 From November 2004 to March 2005, a traveling retrospective of Hoyos' work toured throughout Mexico before moving on to Colombia over that same summer.
 The exhibit consisted of works over a 36-year period, including from her series Ventanas; Atmósferas; still lifes; tributes; and Colombian negritude.
 The variety of styles, including abstract, Pop Art, and realism presented, in a chronological display, the development of the artist and her explosive use of color and rhythm.
 Her contemporary style, reflected both art movements in her era, as well as her pictorial commentary on the history of Latin America through her images of the multicultural traditions of mestizos and Afro-Latinos.

 In February 2014, an exhibit, Tres D (3-D), was hosted at the Nueveochenta Gallery featuring rarely-seen sculptural works by Hoyos.
 Her three-dimensional works followed and were consistent with the themes expressed in her paintings over the course of her career.
 Shortly before her death, in July 2014, Hoyos made arrangements for her collection of artifacts relating to the palenqueros to be donated to the United Nations University in Tokyo with a smaller portion going to the National Museum of African American History and Culture, which houses the Smithsonian's collection of African-American history.